adokoye/readme-generator/README.md

   ![License](https://img.shields.io/badge/License-ISC-blue.svg "License Badge")

-    This is a simple readme generator that prompts for details about your project in node and the result then generates a professional readme.
+    This is a readme generator that prompts for details about your project in node and the result generates a professional readme.

   # Table of Contents